 Footwear includes shearling ankle boots, flat strappy tan leather sandals or gladiators, flat Mary Janes in satin or denim or crochet heels.
 Clogs, wood-wedges and espadrilles are further options.
 The 70s style block heel tan boots are winter favorites.

 Don’t let the right outfit be a random thing.
 Wear the right look in every situation.
 Just look up what to wear when in How to Dress for Success in Midlife.
 Buy my book now.

 Where to shop for Boho style

 Today, a wide variety of Boho clothing and accessory lines exist.
 Examples are Anthropologie, Free People, Island Style or Wendy Mignot.
 You may also be lucky to find great peasant skirts and shirts as well as Boho dresses at eShakti, Fashom (mention it in your style profile) and Leafy Souls.
-A great source for shearlings, leather jackets and vests (with and without fringes) is LeatherCoatsEtc.
+The cheapest option for clothes – except second hand – is H&M. A great source for shearlings, leather jackets and vests (with and without fringes) is LeatherCoatsEtc.

 Influencers with Bohemian Style